The surprising power of Thankfulness

 You are not going to believe this, its too simple.

-Just like you when start your physical health journey with eating well and controlling what you feed your body, Thankfulness is that great start of a healthy inner life centred around:
+Just like when you start your physical health journey with eating well and controlling what you feed your body, Thankfulness is that great start of moving toward a healthy inner life by:

 And Thankfulness is that good food.